saha0073/music_app/README.md

 # music_app
-### Do you want to build an app to play drums just with vanilla-javascript, HTML, and CSS?
+### Do you want to build an app to play drums just with JavaScript, HTML, and CSS?
 Then here you go.

 ![title-pic](https://github.com/saha0073/music_app/blob/master/music_app_UI.PNG)